RefReps/RefReps-Education/Documentation/Development.md

     - npm install
   - Create a .env file at the root of the repository
     - Copy the contents of the .sample-env file into the .env file and update the info as specified
+    - *For testing purposes use the following address for DB_CONNECT:
+      - "mongodb+srv://sodadev:Mongodb123@cluster0.ocf1a.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"
     - Remove any square brackets
     - Put double quotes around values
 ### Running the API